brianmacy/sz_pythonnet/PYTHONNET_USAGE_GUIDE.md

 ## Overview

 This guide explains how to use the Senzing C# SDK from Python using Python.NET (pythonnet).
-This enables Python developers to call .NET assemblies and use the Senzing C# SDK directly.
+This approach is particularly useful for Python developers on **Windows and macOS** where native Python support may be limited.

+**Note:** Senzing provides native Python support on Linux.
+The Senzing SDK also supports Java on all platforms.
+This guide focuses on the Python.NET path for Windows and macOS development.

 **Why Python.NET:**
+- Access Senzing on Windows and macOS from Python
 - Direct access to officially supported C# SDK
 - No wrapper maintenance overhead
 - Full access to all SDK methods and features
-- Cross-platform (.NET Core/.NET 5+)
+- Cross-platform .NET support (Framework/Core)

 ## Prerequisites